benlau0402/learningGitP2/README.md

-#LearningGit
+# LearningGit

-This change is made on my laptop
+This change is made on my pc